-Beginning with the current school year (2012-13), NYSED is redesigning its assessment program to measure what students know and can do relative to the grade-level Common Core Learning Standards (CCLS) for English Language Arts.
+Beginning with the 2012-13 school year, the New York State Education Department (NYSED) redesigned its assessment program to measure what students know and can do relative to the grade-level Common Core Learning Standards (CCLS) for English Language Arts.
 The CCLS for English Language Arts make up a broad set of literacy expectations for students.
 The CCLS English Language Arts Standards define literacy as integrated comprehension, analysis, and communication of information gleaned from reading, regardless of the text type.

-The 2013 Grade 5 Common Core English Language Arts Test is designed to measure student literacy as defined by the CCLS.
-As such, there will be a noticeable change in rigor and focus on text.
+The Grade 5 Common Core English Language Arts Test is designed to measure student literacy as defined by the CCLS.

-Many of the questions on the 2013 Grade 5 Common Core English Language Arts Test are more advanced and complex than those found on prior assessments that measured prior grade-level standards.
-Answer choices will not jump out; rather, students will need to make hard choices between fully correct and plausible but incorrect answers that are designed specifically to determine whether students have comprehended the entire passage and are proficient with the deep analyses specified by the standards.
+Many of the questions on the 2015 Grade 5 Common Core English Language Arts Test are more advanced and complex than those found on prior assessments that measured prior grade-level standards.
+Answer choices will not jump out; rather, students will need to make hard choices between "fully correct" and "plausible but incorrect" answers that are designed specifically to determine whether students have comprehended the entire passage and are proficient with the deep analyses specified by the standards.